Quick Message

 refractory brick linings of metallurgy kilns and furnaces

-I. Structural Composition of Refractory Brick Linings
+Structural Composition of Refractory Brick Lining

 A refractory brick lining is not a simple “stack of bricks” but a collaborative structure composed of multiple functional layers.
 From the equipment shell to the high-temperature side (hot face), it is usually divided into 3 layers, and additional auxiliary layers may be added in some complex scenarios.